 I am mainly self taught but have attended a five day workshop with renowned collage artist Joan Schultz from San Francisco, and as a result now also incorporate collage, monoprinting and photo transfer techniques in my work as well.
 I also teach classes exploring background techniques and enjoy the enthusiasm, interaction and amazing ideas that emerge during the lessons.

-Currently I am a member of the Art@203 Gallery collective in Nelson where I enjoy the involvement with other artists which gives me inspiration and motivation as well as a connection with my work to the general public.
+Currently I am a member of the Wall To Wall Art Gallery collective in Nelson where I enjoy the involvement with other artists which gives me inspiration and motivation as well as a connection with my work to the general public.

 Mailable art (6” x 4” fabric postcards) using all sorts of mixed media techniques have also been a large part of my work and have proven very popular with buyers.